bjornpagen/bjornpagen.com/day-7806/en_US.md

 ## TODO

-- Get [bjorn.llc](https://bjorn.llc) setup on Google Ads.
+- ~~Get [bjorn.llc](https://bjorn.llc) setup on Google Ads.~~
+  - Now we just have to wait for the ads to get approved.
 - ~~Setup analytics for [bjornpagen.com](https://bjornpagen.com)~~
 - ~~Figure out some way to do inline encryption.
 I can hide stuff I don't want on the open internet.
 Better to keep all my writing in one repo, since context switching is bad.~~
   - I ended up embedding a PGP message in a code block, using CSS to hide it.
 What's cool is that I can use my editor's *pipe* functionality to create it directly when I'm writing a document.
+- Setup outbound Cold Email funnel to get more leads for (bjorn.llc)[https://bjorn.llc].
+I imagine this involves an instantly campaign with automated scraping of marketing agencies.
+We'll probably focus on an eCommerce niche.

+## Reminders

+- One day we have to turn off this annoying ACPI power button.
+  On Arch, and by extension Asahi, accidentially pressing it will immediately shutdown the system.

 ```pgp
 -----BEGIN PGP MESSAGE-----